chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 The first was that we moved his bedtime earlier in the night (7:30 is kind of a soft ceiling).
 At the time we just said no later than two hours after his last nap.

 The second was to just put him down about an hour and a half after his last nap (this goes for bedtime as well).
 So when he gets up, we look at the clock.
 An hour and a half later is when we shoot to be putting him down.
 Note that this means kind of starting the pre-nap procedure like 10 minutes before.
+Note, this changes at around 4 months, when he goes from 4->3 naps a day.

 Things REALLY smoothed out after this.
 And it's getting better.

+I mention why below, but we have had some real success with just letting him play by himself for ~15 minutes before going to sleep.
+In fact, there's an entire strategy called Eat -> Play -> Sleep.

 #### A quick treatise on overtiredness